googleapis/python-logging/README.rst

 Using the API
 -------------

-Connecting Google Cloud Logging to `Python's standard logging library`_
+Connecting Cloud Logging to `Python's standard logging library`_

 .. code:: python